 Using an APC on the steering wheel may be risky.
 If you don’t dilute APC the right way, it may damage the leather steering wheel.
 I always recommend people use leather cleaner, even if they don’t have a real leather steering wheel.

-I don’t recommend you using rubber conditioning products.
-They will leave the steering wheel slippery, and that’s a hazardous situation.
+I don’t recommend you use rubber conditioning products on the steering wheels.
+They’ll leave the steering wheel slippery, which is hazardous.

 I recommend you use it.
-Without it, you’ll hardly clean those tiny pores and crevices on the steering wheel.
-However, you don’t have to use the detailing brush; any soft and gentle brush will be fine.
+Without a brush, you’ll hardly clean those tiny pores and crevices on the steering wheel.
+However, you don’t have to use a dedicated detailing brush; any soft and gentle brush will be fine.